-GOODWILL AND OTHER INTANGIBLES - In June 2001, the Financial Accounting Standards Board ("FASB") issued SFAS No. 142, "Goodwill and Other Intangible Assets" ("SFAS 142").
-SFAS 142 specifies the financial accounting and reporting for acquired goodwill and other intangible assets.
+GOODWILL AND OTHER INTANGIBLES - In June 2001, the Financial Accounting Standards Board ("FASB") issued Statement of Financial Accounting Standards ("SFAS No. 142") "Goodwill and Other Intangible Assets".
+SFAS No. 142 specifies the financial accounting and reporting for acquired goodwill and other intangible assets.
 Goodwill and intangible assets that have indefinite useful lives are not amortized but rather they are tested at least annually for impairment unless certain impairment indicators are identified.
 This standard was effective for fiscal years beginning after December 15, 2001.
-The Company tests goodwill for impairment, at least annually (fourth quarter), using a fair value approach at the reporting unit level.
-A reporting unit is an operating segment or one level below an operating segment for which discrete financial information is available and reviewed regularly by management.
+The Company tests goodwill for impairment at least annually (fourth quarter), using a fair value approach at the reporting unit level.
+A reporting unit is an oper ating segment or one level below an operating segment for which discrete financial information is available and reviewed regularly by management.
 Assets and liabilities of the Company have been assigned to the reporting units to the extent that they are employed in or are considered a liability related to the operations of the reporting unit and were considered in determining the fair value of the reporting unit.
-Upon adoption of this standard, the Company allocated its goodwill and other intangibles to two reporting units - North America and Asia.